Today's Best Tech Deals

 A mountain of apps

 The HS-453DX can fill a host of roles beyond storage and multimedia playback (QNAP recommends using it as a Roon server, among other things).
 I use the QNAP in my rack as a central repository for my music, so I can record (with local caching) and edit from several different PCs.
-It also serves as a TimeMachine destination for several Macs, as well as the WordPress server for my personal website.
-I’ve also used it as an email server at times.
+It also serves as a TimeMachine destination for several Macs, and I’ve also used it as an email server at times.
 There are more than two dozen backup apps, including clients for many online storage services.

 On October 1st 2019 the WordPress server on my QNAP HS-251 was hacked with ransomware.
 Due to vulnerabilities in WordPress, and especially the QNAP version according to online reports, I no longer recommend QNAP NAS boxes for hosting personal Web sites.